 Accommodation in Vienna

 During your time in Vienna you will live in a student dormitory.
 The dorms include all bedding, a shared kitchen and laundry facilities.
-Students receive a meal stipend and typically cook for themselves in their dorm.
+Students typically cook for themselves in their dorm.

 Accommodation in Marburg

 BCA arranges housing in various student residence halls in the Oberstadt (the historical old town of Marburg) that are run by the university.
 The Schloss housing is also located in the Oberstadt, and is a great opportunity for students seeking more immersive housing opportunities.
 These residence halls are located near the castle and overlook the Lahn River Valley.
 The central location makes this a popular spot.
 Most BCA students live in the Oberstadt, but the housing options not in the Oberstadt also have their benefits.
 All accommodations include a private room with communal lounge, kitchen and bathroom.